 Wildly lauded by visitors to Austin, this little bar hosts a game of chicken sh*t bingo every weekend.
 Yes, a game of bingo where the numbers are chosen according to the spaces on which the all-important chicken excretes.

-Staying true to the weird spirit of Austin, this bar is on the must-do list of many a traveler and remains one of the most fun and quirky things to do in Austin.
+Staying true to the weird spirit of Austin, this bar is on the must-do list of many travelers and remains one of the most fun and quirky things to do in Austin.

-However, Woodrow strives to maintain the Austin spirit despite its franchise status, and ‘visitors who happen to drop in on Thursdays are sure to be flummoxed.
+However, Woodrow strives to maintain the Austin spirit despite its franchise status, and ‘visitors who happen to drop in on Thursdays are sure to be perplexed.

 Instead of the usual drinking hour, Thursday night here is turtle night.